 On the other hand, emotional self-regulation involves control of—or at least influence over—your emotions.

-If you have ever talked yourself out of a bad mood or calmed yourself down when you were angry, you were displaying effective emotional self-regulation.
+If you had ever talked yourself out of a bad mood or calmed yourself down when you were angry, you were displaying effective emotional self-regulation.

 What is Self-Regulation Theory?

-According to modern SRT expert Roy Baumeister (2007), there are four components of self-regulation:
+According to modern SRT expert Roy Baumeister (2007), there are four components involved:

 These four components interact to determine our self-regulatory activity at any given moment.
 According to SRT, our behavior is determined by our personal standards of good behavior, our motivation to meet those standards, the degree to which we are consciously aware of our circumstances and our actions, and the extent of our willpower to resist temptations and choose the “right” path.

-- Judge our behavior in relation to our own personal standards and broader, contextual standards.
+- Judge our behavior in relation to our own personal standards and broader, more contextual standards

 Bandura also notes that self-efficacy plays a huge role in this process, as it exerts its influence on our thoughts, feelings, motivation, and action.